Dewaszmi/ai-battleship/README.md

 This was tested with both shot masking (no repeated shots), and empty tile highlight (tiles neighboring sunk ship are highlighted for the agent as guaranteed misses) enabled, so with all the extra "difficulty" settings disabled, which means the agent had the least amount of rules to learn by itself.
 Enabling any of these rules would result in much worse performance at the start and slighlty worse results at the ending, but overall the agent seems to learn all scenarios pretty well.

-I didn't try using episode count higher than 3 million due to quite long time taken by the training process, but I think the average result of 48 shots is pretty close to the optimum amount of 42 measured in the linked post, so I'm pretty happy with the outcome.
+I didn't try using episode count higher than 3 million due to quite the long time taken by the training process, but I think the average result of 48 shots is pretty close to the optimum amount of 42 measured in the linked post, so I'm pretty happy with the outcome.

 ## TODO: